eugenp/learn-spring-security/README.md

-# Learn Spring Security Core - Advanced Authorization
+# Module 9 - Advanced Authorization
-This is the codebase for Module 'Advanced Authorization' of [Learn Spring Security Core](https://bit.ly/github-lssc)
+This is the codebase for Module 9 of [Learn Spring Security](http://bit.ly/github-lss)